 “You’re a pretty one aren’t you?”
 Anita cooed to the pigeon in her hand.

-Nervously, it jerked its head away from her fingers, but settled into her palms once again after an offering of bread.
+Wide eyed and heart pounding, it jerked its head away from her fingers.
+But as soon as an offering of bread was presented, it settled back into her palms once again.
 Anita peered at it, and the pigeon trembled.

 With a delicate lift of her arms, Anita set the bird flying through the canopy of the forest.
 She picked herself off the ground and repacked her bag.
-Now that breakfast is comfortably settled in her stomach, the rucksack felt much lighter .
+Now that breakfast had comfortably settled in her stomach, the rucksack felt much lighter.

-Tip toe, toodly doo.
 Anita hummed under her breath a little melody her sister had woken her up with.
 It had been a delightful morning.
-Even though she hated the 15th of Mays, most everyone did, Anita loved days like these where the sun rises with exactly nothing on but a lazy smile.
+Even though she hated the fifteenth of Mays, most everyone did.
+Anita loved days like these where the sun rises with exactly nothing on but a lazy smile.
 Today, Anita could almost believe that she can finally relax.
 Maybe everyone else can too.

 Mmmmmm.
+Anita hummed deliciously into the sultry perfume of magnolias that watched her from darkened trees.
 Anita brought her arms up from her sides and twirled until her skirts hiked up her knees.